PeterBiber/viscomplexr/cran-comments.md

 ## Update submission (version 1.1.1)
-Two improvements were made for version 1.1.1:
+Three improvements were made for version 1.1.1:

-* The default setting of how many processor cores to be used by the functions *phasePortrait* and *phasePortraitBw* was reduced to one core less than available
+* The default setting of how many processor cores to be used by the functions *phasePortrait* and *phasePortraitBw* was reduced to one core less than available.
 * The LazyData specification was removed from the DESCRIPTION as the package does not comprise any data.
-This avoids a NOTE in the CRAN package check results since a policy update in March 2021
+This avoids a NOTE in the CRAN package check results since a policy update in March 2021.
+* Two illustrations were removed from the vignette because new tests on MacOs indicated a tarball size slightly beyond the 5 MB allowed on CRAN.
+Links to the fully illustrated version of the vignette on the package's website were included in the vignette and in the README.

 ### Test environments
 * ubuntu-20.04 on github, R-devel